juancastillo0/leto/README.md

 ```

 The `resolve` callback in a subscription field will always receive a `SubscriptionEvent` as it's parent.
 From that you can access the event value with `SubscriptionEvent.value` which will be the emitted by the Stream returned in the `subscribe` callback.
 The error handling in each callback is different, if an error is thrown in the `subscribe` callback, the Stream will end with an error.
-But if you throw an error in the `resolve` callback it will continue sending events, just the event resolved with a thrown Object will have `GraphQLError`s as a result of processing the thrown Object ([More in Error Handling](#error-handling)).
+But if you throw an error in the `resolve` callback it will continue sending events, just the event resolved with a thrown Object will have `GraphQLError`s as a result of processing the thrown Object (More information in [Error Handling](#error-handling)).

-For usage in the server you can use any of the [web server integrations](#web-integrations) (e.g. [leto_shelf](https://github.com/juancastillo0/leto/tree/main/leto_shelf)) which support WebSocket subscriptions.
+For usage in a web server you can use any of the [web server integrations](#web-integrations) which support WebSocket subscriptions (For example, [leto_shelf](https://github.com/juancastillo0/leto/tree/main/leto_shelf)).

 ### Examples